ansible/receptor/tests/README.md

 #   list-files   - list all available tests files
 #   run          - run a specific test
 #   run-all      - run all tests.
 Returns 0 if pass
-#   help         - show this help section
+#   help         - Displays this help text
 ```

 List all available tests: